amirfaisalz/megaportal-lite/README.md

 1. Clone the repo locally.
 2. Install all necessary packages by running `yarn`
+3. Run cp .env.example .env to add .env file in this projects
-3. Run `yarn dev` to get your dev environment up and running
+4. Run `yarn dev` to get your dev environment up and running

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.